History

 November 25

-- Florida Georgia Line perform a private, invitation-only show for SiriusXM listeners, which was broadcasted live on “The Highway” channel of the satellite radio service that helped launch their career.
+- Florida Georgia Line performed a private, invitation-only show for SiriusXM listeners, which was broadcasted live on “The Highway” channel of the satellite radio service that helped launch their career.

 2014